G0PLY/DCLXVI_X/README.md

 Updated from Devilution to DevilutionX...,

-My time with this mod is coming to an end, if I do anything else it will most likely just be balance changes and a fix for multiplayer in 92223, Source code will be coming soon...
+My time with this mod is coming to an end, if I do anything else it will most likely just be balance changes and a fix for multiplayer in 92223,

+Source code will be coming soon...

 =======
 --------------------------------------------------------------------------------------------------
-DCLXVI Beta Version Xb_92223 (multiplayer issues (loopback works fine), class abilites) DCLXVI Version X 6123 (working multiplayer, no class abilities)
+DCLXVI Beta Version Xb_92223 (multiplayer issues (loopback works fine), class abilites),

+DCLXVI Version X 6123 (working multiplayer, no class abilities),

 =======